ajan890/Notes/PSYCH 10/Week 1.md

       * "Of course the Lakers were going to win that game!"<br>
       * "Of course ______ was going to win the election!"<br>

-Findings seem obvious once we know them, were once controversial.
+Findings seem obvious once we know them, but they were once controversial.
    * Ex.<br>
       > Making errors during learning is <strong>bad!</strong><br>
       > Making errors during learning is <strong>good!</strong><br>

-### Scientific Method
+## Scientific Method

 The scientific method helps reduce bias. <br>
 <img src="https://user-images.githubusercontent.com/66571533/211949686-4cd91525-b43c-46d9-a6f1-5c2127203fa8.png"